Pyractomena angulata

 Pyractomena angulata is a species of firefly in the family of beetles known as Lampyridae.
 It is found in North America and is the state insect of Indiana.
-It is also known as Say's Firefly and the Angle Candled Firefly.
+It is also known as Say's firefly named after Thomas Say, and the angle candled firefly.

-Like all Pyractomena, it has an amber-colored bioluminescence.
-It inhabits wetlands and is visible between May and mid-July.
+Like most species of the genus Pyractomena, it has an amber/orange-colored bioluminescence.
+It inhabits woodlands and is visible between May and mid-July.